AlexisDrain/Arise1313/_Promo/Readme_Arise1313.txt

 Controls:
 - WASD / Arrow keys: Left and Right rotate you like a tank.
 Up and Down move you forwards or backward.
-- 1-9 keys or mouse to select choices in dialogue.
 - You cannot look up or down!
 This is intentional due to web game limits.
 Mouse lock on the web is bug-prone and unintuitive from my experience in making web FPS games.
+- use mouse or number keys 1 and 2 to select choices in dialogue.

+Note: performance is better on Chrome than Firefox.

 -----------------